-Audit will be performed in accordance with generally accepted auditing standards, and Government Auditing Standards.
-The auditor should provide an opinion on the financial statements prepared on a regulatory basis of accounting, as well as the auditor's report on internal control and compliance over financial reporting based on an audit of financial statements performed in accordance with Government Auditing Standards, and ensure reference to the supplementary information required by PEMA.
+The audit will be performed in accordance with generally accepted guidance found in Government Auditing Standards, issued by the U.S. Government Accountability Office.
+The auditor should provide an opinion on the financial statements prepared on a regulatory basis of accounting, as well as the auditor's report on internal control and compliance over financial reporting based on an audit of financial statements performed in accordance with Government Auditing Standards and ensure reference to the supplementary information required by PEMA.